Hugh Jackman Saved Zac Efron’s Life On The Set Of ‘The Greatest Showman’

-Hugh Jackman has consistently played superhero Wolverine in nine major films and now he proved that isn’t only a do-gooder on-screen, but in real life too.
+Hugh Jackman has consistently played superhero Wolverine in nine major films, and now he proved that isn’t only a do-gooder on-screen, but in real life too.
 On the set of his latest project, Jackman saved co-star Zac Efron from a fire during production.

 In a recent interview with MTV News, Zac Efron revealed that Jackman saved him from a fire that grew out of control while they were filming The Greatest Showman.
 Apparently, the pyrotechnics got “a little too hot” according to the High School Musical star.